ethereum-optimism/optimism/specs/fault-dispute-game.md

 We refer to this coverage as the **trace index** of a Position.

 > This means claims commit to an execution trace that terminates at the same index as their Position's trace index.
+> That is, for a given trace index $n$, its ClaimHash corresponds to the $S_n$ th state in the trace.

 Note that there can be multiple positions covering the same _trace index_.